A family of wave equations with some remarkable properties: Solitary waves

 Then one says that a function $\phi$ is a peakon solution of (\ref{4.1}) if it is a solution of (\ref{4.1}) having a peak.
 Such solution, if it exists, should be considered in the distributional sense.
+For further details, see \cite{lenells09,lenells}.

 The arguments presented before are enough to expose peakons of real valued functions to the reader, but they might not be satisfactorily acceptable for a function $u=u(x,t)$.
-We can easily make a natural extension as the follows: a continuous function $u(x,t)$ is said to have a peakon at a point $(x_0,t_0)$ if, once fixed $t_0$, the function $x\mapsto u(x,t_0)$ has a peak at $x_0$.
-For further details, see \cite{lenells09,lenells}.
+We can easily make a natural extension as the follows: a continuous function $u(x,t)$ is said to have a peakon at a point $(x_0,t_0)$ if at least one of the functions $x\mapsto u(x,t_0)$ or $t\mapsto u(x_0,t)$ has a peak at $x_0$ or $t_0$, respectively.

 We believe that peakons have adequately been discussed for what we need of them.
 Thus, moving forward, our first step in this section is deciding for which parameters equation (\ref{1.1}) might admit a peakon solution of the form $u(x,t) = e^{-A|x-ct|},$ where $A$ is a constant to be determined.